courselabs/docker/labs/env/README.md

 exit
 ```

-> The container has the Nginx web server installed, and some default HTML content.
+> The container has the Nginx web server installed, and some default HTML pages.

-You can mount a directotry from your local machine into the container filesystem.
+You can mount a directory from your local machine into the container filesystem.
 You can use that to add new content, or to override existing files.

-[index.html](/labs/env/html/index.html) is a web page you can display from Nginx when you mount the local folder as a volume:
+- [index.html](./html/index.html) is a web page you can display from Nginx when you mount the local folder as a volume.

+Run a container to show the new web page - you need to use the full path as the source for the volume:

 ```
 # put the full local path in a variable - on macOS/Linux: